 In addition, the salicylates in asprin inhibit platelet aggregation reducing the stickiness of the blood and preventing clotting.
 StrokeCenter.org offers information on standard dosage amounts and side-effect information.
 Although asprin was originally derived from white willow bark, it is still a medicine and should only be taken under a doctor's supervision.

 Salicylates are found naturally in many of the foods we eat.
 Fruit is a great place to start when looking for healthy food to add to your diet.
 Apples, avocados, blueberries, cherries, dates, figs, grapefruit, grapes, kiwi fruit, peaches, pineapple, plums, prunes, raspberries and strawberries all contain salicylates.
 Vegetables on that list include alfalfa, broccoli, cauliflower, cucumbers, eggplant, hot peppers, radishes, spinach and sweet potatoes.
 Almonds, peanuts, pine nuts and pistachios are also sources of salicylates as are tea, peppermint, licorice and other herbs and spices such as anise, cayenne, cinnamon, cumin, curry, dill, mustard, oregano, paprika, rosemary and thyme.

 DHA and EPA, two fatty acids found in fish oil, are easily absorbed by the body.
 Once in the bloodstream these Omega 3's help in the reduction of inflammation in the blood.
 Fish oil lowers tryglyceride levels which is also important in maintaining heart health.
-For more information on fish oil, visit the U.S. National Library of Medicine
+For more information on fish oil, visit the National Center for Complementary and Integrative Health

 The body is amazing in it's ability to heal and care for itself.
 Help it to perform at it's peak by following your doctor's advice and living a healthy lifestyle.